Optimal Precoders for Tracking the AoD and AoA of a mm-Wave Path: Numerical Results

-Many existing works on codebook design for mmWave channel estimation use the so-called sector beams \cite{kokshoorn2015fast,alkhateeb2014channel,andrews2017modeling}.
-In such approaches the regions $\mathcal{R}_\text{Tx}$ and/or $\mathcal{R}_\text{Rx}$ are split evenly into $M$ subregions.
-Ideally, each beam has maximum gain in one of these disjoint subregions and zero gain anywhere else.
-Then, the channel is sounded sequentially in time with all possible pairs of precoders and combiners.
-By detecting the pair leading to the largest power at the receiver, one can estimate the AoD and/or AoA with beamwidth accuracy.
+Traditionally, in mmWave channel estimation, the precoders and combiners are designed such that they steer energy towards few directions.
+The channel is sounded sequentially in time with all possible pairs of precoders and combiners, and by detecting the pair leading to the largest power at the Rx, one can estimate the AoD and/or AoA with beamwidth accuracy.
 Its widespread use is due to the simplicity of the approach, despite not necessary being optimal in the sense of minimizing the mean error.
-Moreover, only approximate sector beams can be generated in practice because of the sharp discontinuities in the beampattern.

-Since this work does not deal with the design of optimal combiners, we compare the proposed optimal precoders with a set of sector beams at the Tx only, and assume a fully digital array at the Rx, i.e., $\mathbf{W}=\mathbf{I}$.
-To design the sector beams we use classical tools from filter design \cite[Chapter 1.5.1]{manolakis2000statistical}.
-Fig~\ref{fig:sector} plots the w.c.\ rDEB for AoD-optimal precoders and sector beams.
+Two of the most common approaches are sector beams \cite{kokshoorn2015fast,alkhateeb2014channel,andrews2017modeling} and maximum-gain beams \cite{han2015large,wang2009beamforming,garcia2017transmitter}, which we refer to ``sectors'' and ``beams'', respectively, for short.
+Since this work does not deal with the design of optimal combiners, we compare the proposed optimal precoders with sectors and beams at the Tx only.
+Sectors split the ranges $\mathcal{R}_\mathrm{Tx}$, evenly, into $M$ subregions; each sector has a large constant array gain within one subregion and low array gain outside.
+Beams maximize the energy towards each direction without seeking to create a flat beampattern within each subrange.
+To design the sectors we use classical tools from filter design \cite[Chapter 1.5.1]{manolakis2000statistical}, whereas the beams are designed by matching the precoder to the steering vector in that direction.

-As outlined in Section~\ref{numerical_results:optimality}, the accuracy of the AoD-optimal precoders remains constant for any $M$ larger than $\rank\mathbf{X}$.
-The AoD-optimal precoders outperform the sector beams by an order of magnitudes.
-An interesting phenomenon is that as the number of antennas increases, the sector beams become tend to the ideal sector shape with a flat top and low gain outside the main lobe.
-However, while such beams are ideal for beam pairing, they lead to poor AoD estimation accuracy due to the fact that the received signals are similar for closely spaced AoDs.